 The pipeline runs through 139 kilometres of Danish waters.
 Construction activities will include pipelaying and seabed intervention works.

-The pipeline installation phase is expected to last approximately 135 days in total.
 The installation is expected to be sequential, with one pipeline installed at a time.
 The individual pipe joints will be delivered to the pipelay vessel, where they will be assembled into a continuous pipeline and lowered to the seabed.
-The pipelay vessels will use the conventional S-lay technique, named after the profile of the pipeline as it moves across the bow or stern and onto the seafloor to form an elongated ‘S’.

 Both pipelines will be constructed in specific sections for subsequent interconnection.
 This may include abandonment and recovery operations, which involve leaving the pipeline along its route and retrieving it later if weather conditions make positioning difficult or cause too much movement within the system.
 The average lay rate is expected to be around 3 kilometres per day, depending on weather conditions, water depth and pipe wall thickness.